DamiData/SQL/README.md

 # SQL-Code
-An Idepth SQL Script Queries Basic to Intermediate
+An Indepth SQL Script Queries Basic to Intermediate